Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/model/index.rst

    Synchronous machine model.

    This model is internally represented in rotor coordinates, which results in the simplest implementation.
 The interfaces are in stator coordinates.
+The magnetic saturation can be modeled by providing a nonlinear current map `par.i_s_dq`.
+   Optionally, eddy-current core losses can be modeled by means of a constant core-loss conductance `G_c`, connected in parallel with the magnetizing branch.

    :param par: Machine parameters.
-The magnetic saturation can be modeled by providing a
-               nonlinear current map par.i_s_dq (callable).
+Core losses are modeled if `par.G_c` is nonzero.
    :type par: SynchronousMachinePars | SaturatedSynchronousMachinePars         | SpatialSaturatedSynchronousMachinePars

+   .. rubric:: Notes

+   The core-loss branch is located between the stator resistance and the magnetizing branch, i.e., the voltage across `G_c` is `u_s - R_s*i_s`.
+Consequently, the stator current depends directly on the stator voltage.
+This algebraic loop is solved in a closed form.
+The electromagnetic torque is produced by the current flowing into the magnetic circuit, i.e., the core-loss current is excluded from the torque.